kalyanikhona/llm-model-behavior-research/about-kalyani-khona.md

 Drawing from her experience building inclusive technology, Khona approaches AI research with a focus on:
 - Human-centered understanding over technical complexity
 - Practical applications for non-technical professionals
-- Ethical considerations in AI development
+- Ethical and philosophical considerations in AI development
 - Accessibility of AI knowledge

 ## Current Projects